Peony is a tattooed tattoo enthusiast who loves studying and discussing tattoo history and meanings. Japanese themes are

 Below are some examples that do not over-quote and are aesthetically pleasing:

 Please, please, spell-check before anything.
 You may have snorted to that, but seriously, ladies and gents.
 Nothing can be more upsetting than having mom’s name spelled wrong.

-Most often, the client and tattooist share an equal blame in misspelled tattoos.
-As a tattoo artist, they should be as accurate as possible – after all, being meticulous is part of their forte.
+Most often, the client and tattooist share equal blame for misspelled tattoos.
+A tattoo artist should be as accurate as possible—after all, being meticulous is part of their forte.
 As a client, you should make sure to check yourself in the mirror to see if it’s the correct representation of what you’d imagined before the needle hits your skin.

-Choose a font fit for the feel you are going for, prowl sites like dafont to have a good look at the countless font styles available.
-Type the desired text(s) and have a preview of them in a couple of fonts you like, then narrow them down to that perfect one.
+Choose a font for the feel you are going for; prowl sites like dafont to have a good look at the countless font styles available.
+Type the desired text(s) and preview them in a couple of fonts you like, then narrow them down to that perfect one.

 If you’re thinking of getting words or phrases in another language, please do some research.
 As exotic as they look, they could be an embarrassment to wear around as well.